iozberk/OpenCVpython/README.md

 - 👋 Hi, I’m @iozberk
-- 👀 I’m interested in ML, DL
+- 👀 I’m interested in Backend and ML
-- 🌱 I’m currently learning Computer Vision
+- 🌱 I’m currently learning FastAPI
 - 📫 How to reach me iozberk.com

 <!---